elliotwutingfeng/NUSCSMODS/_posts/CS3230/2020-10-13-cs3230-lecture-8-randomized-algorithms.md

 - Pick random a
 - Square it
-- Check if there is a -1
+- Check if there is a -1 or +1
+- IF there is no -1 or 1 and we end up with a 1, that means it is composite

 # Example: Generate large prime
 Given k, sample a k-digit prime number